mdorn/okta-dev-workshop/README.md

         - Click "Send request"
     - Copy the "authorization code" to a convenient location.

-> **NOTE:** this code will expire so if you don’t perform the following steps soon, you may have to repeat the steps above to generate a new code.
+> **NOTE:** this code will expire in a minute so if you don’t perform the following steps soon, you may have to repeat the steps above to generate a new code.

 ### Authorization Code Exchange